How I Set Up the Fire Alarm Test Template with Customers in Pilla

 If your fire alarm is monitored by a third-party company (who alert the fire brigade when the alarm activates), you must tell them before and after testing.
 Otherwise, they might dispatch emergency services to a test, wasting resources and potentially incurring charges.

 Follow your monitoring company's procedures.
-Usually this means calling before you test to put the system "on test" and calling afterwards to confirm testing is complete.
+This usually means calling before you test to put the system "on test" and calling afterwards to confirm testing is complete.

 Common mistakes (and how to avoid them):